What are the standard features?

 What are the trailer's dry weight, tongue weight, and GVWR?
 Can my car pull a High Camp trailer?

-- A High Camp teardrop trailer has a dry weight (without camping gear, clothes, water, propane, etc...) of roughly 1,350 pounds and a tongue weight of roughly 165 pounds.
-Most 6-cylinder cars, minivans, small SUVs, and larger trucks can tow a High Camp trailer comfortably.
+- A High Camp teardrop trailer has a dry weight (without camping gear, clothes, water, propane, etc...) of roughly 1,400 pounds and a tongue weight of roughly 190 pounds.
+Most 6-cylinder cars, minivans, small SUVs, and larger trucks can tow a High Camp trailer comfortably and even some 4 cylinder cars can.
 Check your vehicle's manual, or ask your dealer or mechanic what your vehicle's tow ratings are.
 Also consider the ratings on any hitch installed on your vehicle as they have their own set of specifications.
-Generally speaking, just about any but the lightest-duty hitches will carry the tongue weight of a High Camp trailer comfortably.
+Generally speaking, a Class 2 or Class 3 hitch is more than adequate to carry the tongue weight of a High Camp trailer comfortably.

 - The GVWR (gross vehicle weight rating) for every High Camp teardrop trailer is 2,500 pounds.
 This is a rating that is determined by the maximum weight capacity of the axles and wheels.
 Our torsion axles are rated at 2,500 to properly carry the weight of the trailer and gear down the road without excessive bouncing.